 So the script a stretch, the hurt feelings that possibly followed didn’t trump signatures on the dotted line, according to Mr. Harris.
 “That’s a choice,” he says.

 Still, Harris understands that not everyone involved let it roll off their sleeves so easily, but he hopes The Kids puts them in a pensive mindset that facilitates moving on.
 “I did this for whatever reason, and now X amount of time later, I can reflect on it.
 I’m here now, and my life revolves in this direction.
 That’s what I hope people get in the end,” he says.

 The same goes for those that didn’t make it into the film or deferred but were stigmatized by Clark’s interpretation.
 The young women, depicted by the likes of Chloe Sevigny and Rosario Dawson, were particularly vocal.
-“The girls it was based on, which we used to hang out with, was like Fuck that.
+“The girls it was based on that we used to hang out with was like F… that.
 That’s not how I am,” he remembers.

 For himself, he wasn’t all together happy that he was always rolling the joint with no explanation of its use as a coping mechanism for the chaos.